 Note: The National Association for Media Literacy Education defines media literacy as "the ability to access, analyze, evaluate, create, and act using all forms of communication."
-3 For the purpose of this invitational priority. digital citizenship means the safe, ethical, responsible, and informed use of technology.
+3 For the purpose of this priority, digital citizenship means the safe, ethical, responsible, and informed use of technology.
 This concept encompasses a range of skills and literacies that can include internet safety, privacy and security, cyberbullying, online reputation management, communication skills, information literacy, and creative credit and copyright.

-Definitions: The definitions of "demonstrates a rationale," "logic model," "project component," and "relevant outcome" are from 34 CFR 77.1.
-The definitions of "children or students with disabilities," "disconnected youth," "early learning," "English learner," "military- or veteranconnected student," and "underserved student" are from the Supplemental Priorities.
+Definitions: The following definitions apply to this competition.
+The definition of "evidence-based" is from section 8101 of the ESEA.
+The definitions of "demonstrates a rationale," "experimental study," "logic model," "moderate evidence," "project component," "promising evidence," "quasi-experimental design study," "relevant outcome," "strong evidence," and "What Works Clearinghouse Handbooks" are from 34 CFR 77.1.
+The definitions of "children or students with disabilities," "disconnected youth, "early learning," "English learner," "military- or veteran-connected student," and "underserved student" are from the Supplemental Priorities.

 Children or students with disabilities means children with disabilities as defined in section 602(3) of the Individuals with Disabilities Education Act (IDEA) (20 U.S.C.
 1401(3)) and 34 CFR 300.8, or students with disabilities, as defined in the Rehabilitation Act of 1973 (29 U.S.C.
-705(37), 705(202) (B)).
+705(37), 705(202)(B)).